Current Courses

 The course sessions take place in room BT 7.01, 8 George Baritiu Street.

-Lecture slides:- Lecture 1: Introduction to Big Data.
+- Lecture 1: Introduction to Big Data.
 Definitions, characteristics.
 Traditional approach vs Big Data

 - Lecture 2: Big Data platforms.
 Apache Hadoop Ecosystem